 Oyster Aquaculture

-Oyster HarvestingThe oyster aquaculture certificate program was developed as a sustainable alternative to wild oyster harvesting in response to the depleting level of oysters in the waters of Wakulla, Franklin and Gulf Counties.
-Threats caused by overharvesting, the BP oil spill and a narrowing of public combing areas led many to find work in alternative industries.
+The oyster aquaculture certificate program was developed as a sustainable alternative to wild oyster harvesting in response to the depleting level of oysters in the waters of Wakulla, Franklin, and Gulf Counties.
+Threats caused by overharvesting, the BP oil spill, and narrowing public combing areas led many to find work in alternative industries.

 Program Details